mikefero/kheper/README.md

 ```

 This command generates a new self-signed X.509 certificate valid for 100 years
-using an elliptic curve key with the secp256k1 curve.
-It outputs the private key
+using an elliptic curve key with the prime256v1 curve.
+It outputs the private
-to `cluster.key` and the certificate to `cluster.crt`, with the common name (CN)
+key to `cluster_ec.key` and the certificate to `cluster_ec.crt`, with the common
-set to `kheper.example.com`.
-This PEM-encoded certificate and key can be used
+name (CN) set to `kheper.example.com`.
+This PEM-encoded certificate and key can
-as the `certificate` and `key` values in the YAML configuration along with the
+be used as the `certificate` and `key` values in the YAML configuration along
-Kong Gateway control plane `cluster_cert` and `cluster_cert_key` configuration
+with the Kong Gateway control plane `cluster_cert` and `cluster_cert_key`
-fields.
+configuration fields.

-**Note**: A [cluster.crt] and [cluster.key] file are included in the repository
+**Note**: A [cluster_ec.crt] and [cluster_ec.key] file are included in the
-          for convenience and are used in the yaml configuration file example.
+          repository for convenience and are used in the yaml configuration file
+          example.
+Additionally [cluster_rsa.crt] and [cluster_rsa.key] are
+          included for completeness in order to utilize all cipher suites.

 ### Testing With Kong Gateway